Building a Cost-Effective Security Operations Center (SOC) with Open-Source Toolkits

 After defining the scope of a SOC, the next step is to identify open-source tools that can be used for building it.
 The following list describes some commonly used open-source tools:

 These tools collect and analyze log data from various sources, such as network devices, servers, and applications.
-The log data is used to identify security incidents such as network intrusions, malicious activity and system anomalies.
-The ELK Stack and Graylog are two of the most popular open-source SIEM tools that offer a range of features such as log management, real-time event analysis and incident reporting.
+The log data is used to identify security incidents such as network intrusions, malicious activity, and system anomalies.
+Below are some of the Open Source SIEM tools.

 Endpoint protection tools, such as OSSEC and Tripwire, are used to monitor and protect systems and devices.
 OSSEC provides features such as file integrity monitoring, intrusion detection, and real-time alerting.